 May

-The last official month of spring, May is one of the best months to visit Kyoto.
-With the temperatures warming up and the spring flowers in bloom, Kyoto is delightful.
+The last official month of spring, May is one of the best months to visit Kyoto, in my opinion.
+With the temperatures warming up and the spring flowers in bloom, the city is absolutely delightful in May.

 - Average Rainfall: 160 mm

-TIP: May’s a great time to travel around Japan—especially by train!
-Depend on your itinerary, you can save a ton with a JR Pass.
-See if it’s right for your journey with this guide to whether the Japan rail pass is worth it…
+TIP: May is a great time to travel around Japan, especially by train!
+Depending on your itinerary, you can save a ton with a JR Pass.
+See if it’s right for your journey with my guide to whether the Japan rail pass is worth it…

 June

 With summer coming into force in Kyoto, temperatures start to surge heading into June.
-The beginning of June is still a pleasant time to visit the city.
+In my experience, the beginning of June can still be a pleasant time to visit the city.
+(If you’re lucky.)
 In early June, warm temperatures often avoid the uncomfortable highs of mid- to late-summer.

 Late June is a different story.
 As the summer roars in, so does the rainy season.
-The end of the June is the wettest time of the year in Kyoto.
+The end of June is the wettest time of the year in Kyoto.
 Heavy afternoon showers are the norm.
-You’ll probably want to avoid travelling at this time to save yourself from the brunt of it.
+I’d highly recommend avoiding travelling at this time to save yourself from the brunt of it.

 - Average Rainfall: 240 mm